In this article

 Disorderly conduct is informally enforced by law enforcement to "keep the peace" or maintain order.
-The laws around disorderly conduct differ state to state and even county to county.
+The laws around disorderly conduct differ from state to state and even county to county.

 Maximum punishment seldom exceeds six to nine months of incarceration.
 In many jurisdictions, the only punishment is a fine.

 Seeking a skilled and knowledgeable defense attorney can change this outcome and ensure a cleared charge.

-It is incredibly difficult to prove public intoxication in court law enforcement will often cite additional charges to ensure a conviction.
+It's difficult to prove public intoxication in court (unlike a DUI or DWI).
+Often, law enforcement will cite additional charges to ensure a conviction.